vudash/vudash/docs/developers/README.md

 Client side components are defined using [svelte](https://svelte.technology/) which allows you to build framework-independent client side components with ease.

-There are two ways to define components, either:
- 1. Multi-part: Define `vudash.markup`, `vudash.script` and `vudash.styles` in your widget's `package.json` and put your html, svelte component, and css into them respectively.
- 1. Single-part: Just define `vudash.component` in your widget's package.json, and place all your svelte component's code there.
+Create your svelte component as a single html file, and reference it as a module-absolute path named `vudash.component` in your widget's package.json.

-#### Example of a single part component
+#### Example of a component

 package.json
 ```json